Safe-Surfer/SafeSurfer-Desktop/docs/BUILDING.md

 `npm run startNa`

 ### Configure the build (if needed)
 `make BUILDMODE=DEV UPDATES=true configure`
 i.e: `make BUILDMODE=RELEASE UPDATES=false configure`
 Notes:
-- If you are packaging for a new Linux format, you must use the `LINUXPACKAGEFORMAT` runtime environment variable to tell the program how to use sscli is run properly.
-For instance, if `LINUXPACKAGEFORMAT` is `'appimage'` then it will look for it in `/tmp`, otherwise it will look for it installed in the `PATH` variable
+- BUILDMODE let's the app know if it's a release build or a dev build
 - Make sure you disable updates, since it will be handled by your package manager

 ### Building binaries